MoussaabBadla/Book-Reader-Challenge/README.md

 ## Evaluation Criteria
 Your challenge solution will be evaluated based on the following criteria:

- --Successful implementation of the required features.
+ - Successful implementation of the required features.

- --Code readability and maintainability using MVVM architecture.
+ - Code readability and maintainability using MVVM architecture.

- --Effective use of Riverpod for state management.
+ - Effective use of Riverpod for state management.

- --Proper error handling and user feedback for connectivity and API integration.
+ - Proper error handling and user feedback for connectivity and API integration.

- --Overall code quality and adherence to Flutter best practices.
+ - Overall code quality and adherence to Flutter best practices.

 Best of luck .